hphelion/docs.hpcloud.com/apispecs/cs/working/private/Tenant.md

 **URL Parameters**

-* *name* - string - name of the tenant to check for existence of
+* *name* - string - name of the tenant to check for existence of.

 **Data Parameters**

-See schema file for more details on the request and response data structure.

 This call does not require a request body.